 “Homemade rock ‘n’ roll with a dose of rattlesnake venom and gospel-drenched howling.” - All Things Considered

-Michael Tarbox’s solo releases include My Primitive Joy, Works and Days and Paler Suns, with songs by heroes like Jimi Hendrix, The Grateful Dead, and The Mississippi Sheiks.
+Michael Tarbox’s solo releases include My Primitive Joy, Works and Days and an acoustic live recording, Kingdom Come Blues.
+Paler Suns features songs by early influences like Jimi Hendrix, The Grateful Dead, and The Mississippi Sheiks.

 HOW IT ALL STARTED